Ranked // 15 of the Worst Hip-Hop Sneaker Collaborations in History

 2. Nas // 310 Motoring “The Disciple” (2007)

 Back in 2007 we saw Nas join forces with 310 Motoring for a selection of footdressings known as the ‘Disciple Collection’, some of which are STILL available for purchase on amazon.
 The sneaker borrowed design elements from an array of sneakers, but these closely resemble a imaginary collaboration between Merrell and Louis Vuitton.
-Thankfully for us, that collaboration will never happen after seeing these joints from the New York rap god.
+Thankfully for us, that collaboration will never happen.

 1. Kid Cudi x Giuseppe Zanotti (2015)